You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 • Update documentation

-Enable automatic PR review so Claude inspects every new pull request and suggests changes.
-Install it with:
+Enable automatic PR review so Claude reviews every new PR in a repo.
+Install the integration with:

 bash